Everything you need to know about flat roofs, from construction to repairs

 Flat roofs are a popular choice for garages, extensions, garden offices, and outbuildings.
 The basic construction is fairly straightforward which is great if you want a self build project.
 A timber frame forms the supporting structure with flat roof joists across the short side of the roof providing the load bearing element of the roof.
 The joists are attached using either timber wall plates or metal flat roof joist hangers.

 One thing to consider is whether you will have a cold roof or warm roof.
 A cold roof is created with the insulation between the joists, a warm roof is above the deck.
 There are advantages and disadvantages to both.
-You can read more about those here - Cold roof vs Warm roof (link to other article I wrote).
+You can read more about those here - Cold roof vs Warm roof.

 What Is The Fall On A Flat Roof?